I was born in Glasgow and spent most of my life there. After a few years working in London, I retired to Hove in 2014.

 Trusteeships

-2014 – current Flat Time House, arts organisation formed by conceptual artist John Latham which promotes the work of young and emerging conceptual artists
+2014 – current Flat Time House, arts organisation after artist John Latham

 2004 – 2009 Tabula Rasa, Scottish contemporary dance company